What are Emerging Drugs?

 |MDMA/Ecstasy, methamphetamine, hallucinogens

-One pill (or package) may contain a mixture of different substances.
-New psychoactive substances are sold under a wide variety of other names, including 'Infinity', 'Benzo Fury' and 'Diablo'.
-The list is endless and names change frequently.
-However, users can't be sure what they're getting as the packaging doesn't guarantee what's inside.
+One pill (or package) may contain a mixture of different things.
+New drugs are sold under many other names, including 'Infinity', 'Benzo Fury' and 'Diablo'.
+There are many different names and these change frequently.
+Users can never be sure what they're getting as the packaging doesn't guarantee what's inside.

-Taking these is like a roll of the dice — they haven't been around long enough to know what the immediate risks are or what might happen later on in life to people who use them.
-However, it is known that a small number of people have died from using some types of new psychoactive substances.
+Taking these is like a roll of the dice — they haven't been around long enough to know what the immediate risks are or what might happen in the long run to people who use them.
+However, it is known that a small number of people have died from using some types of new drugs.

 - Increased heart rate and body temperature